DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 function and RSS key, used to set up its slaves.
 That let to define the meaning of RSS configuration of bonding device as desired configuration of whole bonding (as one unit), without pointing any of slave inside.
-It is required to ensure consistency and made it more errorproof.
+It is required to ensure consistency and made it more error-proof.

 RSS hash function set for bonding device, is a maximal set of RSS hash functions supported by all bonded slaves.
 RETA size is a GCD of all its RETA's sizes, so